aswinmohanme/aswinmohame.github.io/content/posts/apps-for-covid-19.md

 tags: [covid-19, code, people]
 ---

-There is a widespread notion particularaty
+There is a widespread notion particularly in the developer community that we can solve any problem if we throw code at it.
+That is what had happened in the Corona Virus outbreak.